CHRIZARNA TRADING COMPANY LIMITED

 All prices are exclusive of goods and services tax or any other taxes which are payable by the customer in addition to the price quoted by the supplier.

-All prices are exclusive of freight charges.
-Freight will not be charged on orders of $1000.00 plus GST or more.
+All prices exclude freight charges.
+Freight will be charged accordingly.

 Return of Goods and Limit of Liability on Claim